hadynz/hadynz.github.io/_posts/blog/2014-06-27-different-remote-push-url-git.md

 categories: ['blog']
 comments: true
 meta: true
+quote:
+    text: "There are two ways of exerting one's strength: one is pushing down, the other is pulling up."
+    author: Booker T. Washington
 ---
 One of the Git strategies that have worked well in my current project that I am working on is to have a separate fetch and push URL for a given repository.